lauramsellers/workshops/R-Stats/shiny.md

 ```

 We then create a drop down list populated by the regions column of our data frame.
-Ideally, we'd clean up this list and make it more human readible.
+Ideally, we would clean up this list and make it more human readible.

 ```R
 # ui.R